nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/Website-Style-Guide/3TutorialComponents.md

     - for scripts/example scripts associated with a specific tutorial, save files in the tutorial folder.

+    - for vidlets, see the [recording style guide](./4RecordingStyleGuide.md)

     - save binder files in a new Github repo (binders are made from entire repos, and we do not want a binder of the entire training-and-engagement repo!).

 ## Additional/optional user-friendly components